NREL/EnergyPlus/design/FY2017/MultipleAirloopsInOneZone.md

 3. Minimize the amount of fields in the new DesignSpecification:AirTerminal:Sizing object.
 Focus only on changes from the base Sizing:Zone values.

 4. Need more details on how return flows will be determined.

+5. Make it clear that the air terminal sizing factors are based on sensible heating/cooling loads. *(e-mail RR)*

+6. Consider adding a new array indexed by ADU number rather than morphing the existing `TermUnitSizing` and `TermUnitFinalZoneSizing` which are currently indexed by zone. *(Sizing conference call 1/4/2017)*

 ## Overview ##